sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 of the HSS/LMS hypertree, i.e., the number of LMS tree levels in the hypertree.
 As specified in [RFC8554]_, Botan allows ``L`` to be within one and eight.
 An LMS and LM-OTS parameter set pair is defined for each level.
-Botan allows all parameter combinations as long as the hash function is always the same in every set at every level.
+Botan allows all parameter combinations as long as the hash function is always the same in every set at every level (recommended in [SP800-208]_).

 As defined in [RFC8554]_, the public key of an HSS/LMS instance is composed of ``L`` and the public key of the hypertree's root LMS tree.
 The